Fatalion/fatcord-plus/README.md

-Just a convenience fork.
-All credit to the theme's author.
+Just a convenience fork for customization and client compatibility purposes.
+All credit to the original author.